AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 Previously, we discussed
 :ref:`full coverage rules for aggregates <Adv_Ada_Full_Coverage_Rules_Aggregates>`.
 We can also use them for limited types.

+.. admonition:: Historically

+    The full coverage rules have been aiding maintenance since Ada 83.
+However, prior to Ada 2005, we couldn't use them for limited types.

-Suppose we have the following limited
+Suppose we have the following limited type:
-type:

 .. code:: ada no_button project=Courses.Advanced_Ada.Limited_Types.Full_Coverage_Rules_Limited